fobesseo1/faceblock-privacy-policy/README.md

-# Privacy Policy for FaceBlock for YouTube
+Privacy Policy for FaceBlock - Content Filter
-Last Updated: 2024-12-12
+Last Updated: 2024-12-13

-## Overview
+Overview
-FaceBlock for YouTube is designed with user privacy as a top priority.
-This extension operates entirely locally within your browser and does not collect, store, or transmit any personal data.
+FaceBlock - Content Filter is designed with user privacy as a top priority.
+This extension operates locally within your browser with optional sync functionality, and minimizes data collection to essential features only.

-## Data Storage and Processing
+Data Storage and Processing
-- All filter preferences and settings are stored locally using Chrome's storage API
+* Most data is stored locally using Chrome's storage API
-- No data is ever transmitted to external servers
+* Optional sync feature uses Supabase for cross-device synchronization
-- All content filtering occurs entirely within your browser
+* All content filtering occurs entirely within your browser
-- No user tracking or analytics are implemented
+* No user tracking or analytics are implemented

-## Data Types
+Data Types and Usage
-The extension only stores:
+The extension stores:
-- Your filter keywords
+* Your content filter keywords
-- Display settings (blur intensity, etc.)
+* Display settings (blur intensity, display mode)
-- Page preference settings (which pages to apply filters on)
+* Page preference settings

-All of this data:
+* IP address (only for sync feature)

+Data Storage Location:
+1. Local Storage:
+  * Filter keywords
+  * Display preferences
+  * Page settings
-- Is stored only on your device
+  All local data is stored only on your device

-- Can be viewed through the extension popup
-- Is completely removed when you uninstall the extension
+2. Sync Storage (Optional):
+  * Filter keywords for cross-device synchronization
+  * IP address for user identification
+  This data is stored securely on Supabase servers

-## User Control
+User Control
 You have complete control over your data:
-- View your settings anytime through the extension popup
+* View and modify settings through the extension popup
-- Modify or delete filters at will
+* Enable or disable sync functionality
-- Remove all data by uninstalling the extension
+* Delete all data by uninstalling the extension
+* Request data deletion from sync servers

+Security
+* No sensitive personal information is collected
+* Sync feature uses secure API endpoints
+* Data transmission is encrypted
+* No third-party access to user data

-## Updates
+Updates
 If future updates require any changes to data handling:
-- This privacy policy will be updated
+* This privacy policy will be updated
-- Users will be notified
+* Users will be notified
-- Any new features will be optional
+* Any new features will be optional

-## Contact
+Contact
 For questions about this privacy policy, contact: hjdh59@gmail.com